-The US is home to coastal and inland wetlands, with both salt and freshwater, and they can be found in all 50 states.
+The United States is home to coastal and inland wetlands, both salt and freshwater, and they can be found in all 50 states.

-Sad truth: Between 1998 and 2004, the Eastern United States lost Coastal wetlands at an average rate of 59,000 acres per year.
-(That’s losing area larger than the size of Martha’s Vineyard every year!)
+Sad truth: Between 1998 and 2004, the Eastern United States lost coastal wetlands at an average rate of 59,000 acres per year.
+(That’s losing an area larger than the size of Martha’s Vineyard every year!)

 According to an EPA study, most of the loss was from man-made developments, hydrologic modifications, and sea level rise as a result of the changing climate.

 The EPA and other organizations at federal, state, and local levels are working to preserve wetlands.
 Some of our amazing customers are using HOBO water loggers to support this effort.